Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

 As we mentioned before, suppose we integrate out the field $\vec{\Phi}$ in Eq.~\ref{H2}, a long range interaction in space-time will be generated between the N\'{e}el order parameter.
 The scenario is similar to the spin-1/2 chain with a long range spin-spin interaction, the only difference is that in the latter case the long range interaction is instantaneous and only nonlocal in space.
 Recently a direct transition between the N\'{e}el and VBS order was found in a spin-1/2 chain with nonlocal two-spin interaction and local four-spin interaction~\cite{sandvik1,sandvik2}.
 It was found numerically that at the direct N\'{e}el-VBS transition the scaling dimension of the N\'{e}el order parameter is greater than the VBS order parameter, which is fundamentally different from the $\SU(2)_1$ CFT, but consistent with our RG calculations Eq.~\ref{scaling}.
 We also note that a previous RG analysis was performed for $1d$ spin-1/2 system with an instantaneous nonlocal spin interaction, but the N\'{e}el-VBS transition was not found therein.
 Instead the previous analysis identified a transition between the true long range N\'{e}el order and a quasi-long range order at the parameter region $\epsilon_n < 0$ and $\lambda < 0$ with our notation~\cite{rgnonlocal}.

-So far we have assumed that the boundary fields of layer-1 and the bulk critical fluctuations of layer-2 have the same velocity, hence the theory we considered so far has a Lorentz invariance.
-We can also turn on a weak velocity difference between the two layers, and analyze how it flows under RG.
-This velocity anisotropy corresponding to modifying the correlation function of $\vec{\Phi}$: \beqn C_n(\mathbf{x}, 0)_{ab} = \langle \Phi^a (x, \tau) \Phi^b(0,0)\rangle \cr\cr = \frac{\delta_{ab}}{\left( (1 - \frac{\delta v}{2})^2 x^2 + (1 + \frac{\delta v}{2})^2 \tau^2 \right)^{3/2}}. \eeqn Here we have assumed that the ``bulk velocity" (velocity of $\vec{\Phi}$) exceeds the ``boundary velocity" by a factor of $(1 + \delta v)$ (to the first order of $\delta v$).
+So far we have assumed that the fields $\vec{n}, v$ and $\vec{\Phi}, \Phi$ have the same velocity in our effective $1d$ theory Eq.~\ref{H2}, hence the theory we considered so far has a Lorentz invariance.
+We can also turn on a weak velocity difference between these two sets of fields, and analyze how it flows under RG.
+This velocity anisotropy corresponds to modifying the correlation function of $\vec{\Phi}$: \beqn C_n(\mathbf{x}, 0)_{ab} = \langle \Phi^a (x, \tau) \Phi^b(0,0)\rangle \cr\cr = \frac{\delta_{ab}}{\left( (1 - \frac{\delta v}{2})^2 x^2 + (1 + \frac{\delta v}{2})^2 \tau^2 \right)^{3/2}}. \eeqn Here we have assumed that the velocity of $\vec{\Phi}$ exceeds the velocity of $\vec{n}$ by a factor of $(1 + \delta v)$ (to the first order of $\delta v$).
 We have taken $\epsilon_n = 0$ for the leading order calculation. $\delta v$ can flow under RG as it is the ``seed" for velocity difference.
 Based on symmetry, the RG flow of $\delta v$ should look like \beqn \frac{d \delta v}{d\ln l} = - \alpha g^2_n \delta v. \eeqn And eventually we will plug in the fixed point value of $g_n = g_{n}^\ast$.
 Based on previous experience, at an interacting fixed point, a weak velocity anisotropy is often irrelevant~\cite{hermele2005,leesusy}, since intuitively in the infrared all the interacting modes are expected to have the same velocity.
 Hence we expect $\alpha > 0$, $i.e.$ a weak velocity difference between the boundary and bulk will be irrelevant at the N\'{e}el-VBS transition fixed point.